-FIGURE 30: Battery Recycle38
+FIGURE 31: Battery Recycle40

-Batteries (such as those from cell phones, cars, solar systems etc.) are thrown away on land, rivers and in the sea.
+Batteries (such as those from cell phones, cars, solar systems etc.) are thrown away on land or rivers and sea.
 These materials include acid, lead, nickel, lithium, cadmium, alkaline, mercury and nickel metal hydride, which are corrosive and harmful elements to the environment and livestock, as well as marine life.
-When batteries are not properly disposed, the casing can disintegrate and the toxic chemicals within, can leach into the surrounding environment.
-In many countries new battery is given only when the old battery is returned to the distributor.
-The distributor is expected to act ethically and ensure no batteries in their possession ends up in the natural environment.
+When batteries are not properly disposed of the casing can disintegrate and the toxic chemicals within can leach into the surrounding environment.
+In many countries new battery is given only when old battery is returned to the distributor.
+The distributor is expected to act ethically and ensure no battery in their possession ends up in the natural environment.
 The battery recycler then recycles acid, lead and other parts, even giving new life to old batteries for reuse.